Ranrar/Email-Verification-Script/README.md

 3. Performance Considerations:
    - Validation time can vary significantly based on server response time, network conditions, and security measures in place.
-Some email providers intentionally slow down verification attempts as an anti-spam measure.
-   - The tool tracks and displays validation time for each email check, helping you identify problematic or slow servers.
+   - The tool tracks and displays validation time for each email check.

 ## Use Cases for Internal Use